ChristianDaza/Hangman/README.md

 ```
 python3 Milestone_5.py
 ```
-Upon runnign the file the lenght of the word represented by individual undercores and number of unquie letters in the word will be shown to the user.
+Upon runnign the file, the number of unique letters in the word will be shown to the user, as well as the lenght of the word  as individual undercores.
 ```
 The mistery word has 4 characters.
 ['_', '_', '_', '_']
-Please enter a letter
+Please enter a letter:
 ```
 Then the user will be asked to enter a guess in the form of a singular alpahbetical character.
 The script accepts the guess immediate after the prompt message or with a space between the message and the actual guess.
 ```